xiix0/scam/README.md

-This life is yours.
-Some of it was given to you; the rest, you made yourself.
+Expect the worst, it's the least you can do.